DuvinduDinethminDevendra/EPL_DWH/README.md

 ### 4\.
 Run the ETL Pipeline

-Once the database container is running and the Python environment is active, you can run your main ETL script.
+sOnce the database container is running and the Python environment is active, you can run your main ETL script.

 ```bash
 python src/etl/main.py